Susan P. Coppedge

-Susan P. Coppedge is an American attorney and diplomat, who previously served as United States Ambassador-at-Large to Monitor and Combat Trafficking in Persons.
+Susan Patricia Coppedge is an American attorney and diplomat, who previously served as United States Ambassador-at-Large to Monitor and Combat Trafficking in Persons.
 She was nominated by President Barack Obama and confirmed by the Senate October 8, 2015.
 In this role, she advised the United States Secretary of State and the Under Secretary of State for Civilian Security, Democracy, and Human Rights directly and formulates U.S. policy on human trafficking.
 As the head of the Office to Monitor and Combat Trafficking in Persons, she also held the rank of Assistant Secretary.

 Early life and education

 Coppedge grew up in Dalton, Georgia, the daughter of Patricia Ann Martin Coppedge and Warren Coppedge Jr., who once served as a deputy assistant Attorney General for the state of Georgia.
 Coppedge graduated from Dalton High School and earned a BA in public policy studies from Duke University in 1988.
 She earned her JD in 1993 from Stanford Law School.